almuthmeier/DynOpt/DynOpt/README.txt

 ## metric_calculator
 - the result file contains values for all runs.
 If average values/... are required that has to be done separately (TODO)

+## TODOs
+- TODO(exe) -> settings may be changed as desired for execution
+- TODO(dev) -> code may be extended by a developer to integrate more functionality